 If your retroactive benefits are $12,000, our fee is $3,000.

 The attorney fee must be approved by Social Security, before we get paid.
 If we win your case at any administrative level through the first Administrative Law Judge (ALJ) decision after the date of our agreement, the attorney fee can be no more than the dollar amount established pursuant to 42 U.S.C. § 406(a)(2)(A), which is: $6,000 effective June 22, 2009.
 Read: Our Sample Fee Agreement.

-The contingency fee does not cover costs, such as medical examinations and delivery charges.
+The contingency fee does not cover costs, such as medical examinations, photocopies and delivery charges.
 For more information on what we do for you, click on the reasons to choose us.
 Call (413) 567-5600 for a free case evaluation.

 Social Security Disability Claims Appealed to Federal Court:

-Federal Court review of your case is not necessary if we win your case at the administrative level.
+Federal Court review of your case will not be necessary if we win your case at the administrative level.